eternalai-org/truly-open-ai/README.md

 # Eternal AI: Build Decentralized Autonomous Agents

 Eternal AI is a Solidity-based open source protocol for decentralized autonomous agents.
 These AI agents are written as Solidity smart contracts and run exactly as programmed.
-They are trustless, unstoppable, permissionless, uncensored, and verifiable.
+They are permissionless, uncensored, trustless, and unstoppable.

 Eternal AI agents operate on a powerful peer-to-peer agentic AI infrastructure with many unique properties: